munich-quantum-toolkit/problemsolver/docs/qubo_tools/pathfinder/Encodings.md

 $\overline{x_{j,\pi^{(i)}}}$ of length $|V|$.
 If the first $n$ bits of this bitstring are 1, this indicates that vertex $v_n$ is located at position $j$ in path $\pi^{(i)}$.

-Compared to the one-hot encoding, it is easier to move from one valid assignment to another, as only one bitflip is required for that.
+Compared to the one-hot encoding, it is easier to move from one valid assignment to another, as only one bit flip is required for that.
 However, there exist just as many invalid encodings.

 $$\delta(x, \pi^{(i)}, v, j) = x_{v, j, \pi^{(i)}} - x_{v + 1, j, \pi^{(i)}}$$